-Chicago Blues Rocker Roger "The Rooster" Connelly and his legendary band The Blues Merchants have been recording and touring for over 18 years.
-Over the years Roger has performed with such greats as; Buddy Guy, Jonny Lang, Debbie Davies, Honeyboy Edwards, Taj Mahal, Kenny Wayne Shepperd, Tommy Castro, Robbin Ford, Robert Jr. Lockwood, Edar Winter, Alex Ligertwood, Rocco DeLuca, Denny Laine, Spencer Davis, Bobby Kimball, Paul Oscher, A.C.
+Chicago Blues Rocker Roger "The Rooster" Connelly and his legendary band The Blues Merchants have been recording and touring for over 20 years.
+Over the years Roger has performed or shared the bill with such greats as; Buddy Guy, Jonny Lang, Debbie Davies, Honeyboy Edwards, Taj Mahal, Kenny Wayne Shepperd, Tommy Castro, Robbin Ford, Robert Jr. Lockwood, Edar Winter, Alex Ligertwood, Rocco DeLuca, Denny Laine, Spencer Davis, Bobby Kimball, Paul Oscher, A.C.
 Reed, Don Felder, Randy Miesner, Ski Johnson, Mike Pinera of Iron Butterfly, Eric Friedman and Mark Tremonti of Creed and many others.

 Roger is a powerful singer